bertigert/Deezer-Artist-Dumper/README.md

 I do not know if "all" are really all songs, with all I mean every song which is listed on the discography page of an artist.
 I believe the Top 100 Tracks cannot include more songs.
 If that is wrong, contact me and I will add that.

 ## Now also supported for the desktop application
-Thanks to [DeezMod](https://github.com/bababoi-2/DeezMod) project we can now easily use scripts within the desktop application.
+Thanks to the [DeezMod](https://github.com/bababoi-2/DeezMod) project we can now easily use scripts within the desktop application.
 You can download the version for that script [here](https://github.com/bababoi-2/Deezer-Artist-Dumper/blob/desktop/deezer_artist_dumper.js)

 ---
 ![image (2)](https://github.com/user-attachments/assets/08383448-5365-4f9e-b682-8bde2ce288af)